la-ots/pelican/docs/components/app-screen.md

 ## Topbar

 The Topbar also goes inside of the `id="site-container"`.
-The Topbar contains a hamburger button to show and hide the Sidebar with Navigation and the current page title.
+The Topbar contains a hamburger button to show and hide the Sidebar with Navigation and the current Page Title.

 ```html
 <div id="site-topbar" class="site-topbar">